If you're looking for a protection dog to guard your home and family, there are lots of different breeds to choose from.

 Renowned for their intelligence and friendly, loyal nature, Belgian Malinois make excellent protection dogs.
 These medium-sized working dogs have high reserves of energy, a solid work ethic, and can be relied upon to protect their owners at all costs.

 Belgian Malinois are used extensively by police and armed forces around the world.
 The U.S. Secret Service even uses them to guard the grounds of the White House.
 Now that's a job with responsibility!

 Bullmastiffs are large, strong, and powerful dogs.
 They have an inbuilt protection instinct and will use their immense physical strength to ward off intruders with ease.
 Despite being formidable protection dogs, Bullmastiffs are very docile in a family environment and make great household pets.

 Because of their intelligence, Doberman Pinschers are very trainable.
-They are well suited for police and military work, and as personal protection dogs.
+They are well suited for police and military work and as personal protection dogs.

 Doberman Pinschers are one of the smartest dog breeds on the planet.
 They're also fiercely loyal, highly alert, and incredibly strong and fast.
-These traits make them perfectly suited to the role of protection dog.
+These traits make them perfectly suited to the role of a protection dog.

 Another useful characteristic of Doberman Pinschers is their loud bark which can intimidate even the bravest of intruders.